Is now the time to buy a house in the Netherlands? Here’s what the mortgage experts say

 You may be thinking, but hey, hasn’t it been announced that the impact of Dutch student loans on Dutch mortgages will be reduced — yes, but not in the way you may think.

-As of 2024, only your current student debt will be taken into account when calculating your borrowing power.
+As of 2024, only your current student debt is taken into account when calculating your borrowing power.
 Before, this was the initial student debt.

 What’s important to take away from this, however, is that your student loans will still play a role in determining your borrowing power.
 They won’t be forgotten.